Book crossing numbers of the complete graph and small local convex crossing numbers

-Consider Figure \ref{fig:Casej4}b with $ 10\leq e'\leq 12, $.
-We assume that there is no set of four edges in $ G $ crossing like in Figures \ref{fig:Casej4}a-b.
-We can also assume that no edge in $ D $ crosses the shaded region in Figure \ref{fig:Casej4}b.
-Indeed, if such edges exist and they are incident to $ p_1 $ or $ p_2 $, then we replace $ C $ by the two edges in $ E' $ incident on $ p_1 $ closest to $ p_1p_2 $ and the two edges in $ E' $ incident on $ p_2 $ closest to $ p_1p_2 $.
-Any edge crossing the shaded region after this replacement would either create a triangle in $G^{\otimes} $ or 4 edges crossing as in Figures \ref{fig:Casej4}a-b.
+Indeed, if such edges exist and they are incident to $ p_1 $ or $ p_2 $, then we replace $ C $ by the two edges in $ E' $ incident to $ p_1 $ closest to $ p_1p_2 $ and the two edges in $ E' $ incident to $ p_2 $ closest to $ p_1p_2 $.
+Any edge crossing the shaded region after this replacement is not incident to $ p_1 $ or $ p_2 $ and so it would either create a triangle in $G^{\otimes} $ or 4 edges crossing as in Figure \ref{fig:Casej4N}b.